brainboxdotcc/DPP/docpages/install/install-arch-aur.md

 yay -Syu dpp
 ```

 \note The package is currently outdated.
 We are looking for a new maintainer.
-For now, please use `dpp-git` or build it from \ref build-archlinux "source".
+For now, please use `dpp-git` or build it from \ref buildlinux "source".

 This will do the following three things: